apl2/Quest-of-Four/README.md

 # Install Instructions
 Click the Download ZIP button.
 After it downloads, extract.
-Navigate to QuestOfFour.bat.
+Navigate to QuestOfFour.jar.
-Launch QuestOfFour.bat.
+Launch QuestOfFour.jar.
   Note: It might warn you about security.
 By downloading this, you agree to the terms of the license. https://github.com/apl2/QuestOfFour/blob/master/license.md